moptel/cwpd/README.md

 # cwpd

 Crude Wordpress Plugin Detector is a very basic WP plugin detector.
-It searches for the readme.txt file which is present in most WP plugins and that is rarely deleted by webmarsters.
+It searches for the readme.txt file which is present in most WP plugins and that is rarely deleted by webmasters.

 #How to use it